decretist/Dissertation/Checklist.md

 (5 Feb 2020)
 - [x] Recover PDF of Winroth, _The Making of Gratian's Decretum_
+- [x] Write Python program to group dicta texts into samples of between 2500 and 3000 words along dictum boundaries

 (4 Feb 2020)
 - [x] Update to stylo version: 0.7.1
 - [x] Update to macOS Catalina 10.15.3
+- [x] Write Python program to randomize the word order of samples

 (3 Feb 2020)
 - [x] Read Maciej Eder, "Does size matter?
 Authorship, attribution, small samples, big problem"